Thursday, March 5 .......... Meat & Potatoes

 The SharpTones have been entertaining crowds of all ages since 2006.
 The group members are Michael Merschiltz and Renee Dey.
 These two have a love of all music, especially the oldies.
 The former manager and third member of The SharpTones was the late Denny Ivory, who is still honored in the heart and voices of Michael and Renee.
 Originally founded by the late Denny Ivory, Michael & Renee sing a wide variety of cover tunes, from oldies to musical theatre and everywhere in between!
 They always welcome new friends and take requests.

 Michael has been on stage at The Historic Mishler Theater in numerous productions including Tick...
 Tick..
-Boom!, Mamma Mia and The Addams Family, and at the Community Arts Center in Log Art Theatre productions including Catch Me If You Can, An Evening With Michael Merschiltz, and Jekyll & Hyde.
+Boom!, Mamma Mia and The Addams Family, and at the Community Arts Center in Log Art Theatre productions including Catch Me If You Can, An Evening With Michael Merschiltz, Jekyll & Hyde, and The 39 Steps.
 Renee has been a cantor at the Cathedral of the Blessed Sacrament for many years and is a dedicated member of the choir.

 Midnight Graffiti is female fronted classic rock'n'roll, featuring Natalie Kurchak and Laken Noelle on lead vocals, John Kurchak and Bernie Kralik on lead and rhythm guitar, John D. Kurchak on Bass and Jason Williams on drums.